githubfan/gcselog/README.md

-This is a [GCSE Log](https://gcselog.com) - a project aiming to transform revision, allowing students to collaborate and share resources
+This is a [GCSE Log](https://gcselog.com) - a project aiming to transform revision, allowing students to collaborate and share resources.

+## Tech Stack
+- NextJS
+- Supabase (Acting as the PostgreSQL database)

 ## Getting Started
 Wish to suggest a change, or make your own local copy?

+Create a .env file, and add a `DATABASE_URL` secret using a PostgreSQL databse.

 Run the development server: